Teachers would get $60K minimum salary under bill in Congress making grants to states - NewsBreak

 Last fall, the Economic Policy Institute performed an analysis of teacher pay trends from 1970 to 2021, and found that teachers earn 23.5% less on average compared to their peers of similar educational backgrounds.

-“We really need to re-examine what we are doing as a country,” Robinson said.
-“If teachers — who are our most prized possessions, who raise the next generation — have to quit or take on another job just to make ends meet.”
+“We really need to re-examine what we are doing as a country if teachers — who are our most prized possessions, who raise the next generation — have to quit or take on another job just to make ends meet,” Robinson said.

 Nicholas Ferroni, a history teacher at Union High School in Union, New Jersey, added that teaching is one of the few jobs in which people can have the greatest impact on the greatest number of people.
-Ferroni lamented the fact that teachers have to use GoFundMe to “beg for supplies.”
+Ferroni lamented the fact that teachers have to use online fundraising tools to “beg for supplies.”

 “I’m just here because I don’t want to marry rich, become an administrator, or switch jobs,” Ferroni said.
 “I do want to stay in the classroom.”